|Requirements Engineering Laboratory @ CMU|

 Composable and Usable Security and Privacy Requirements

 Mobile and cloud-based computing have transformed how users interact with data and computation at unprecedented scale, including social and crowd-based computing.
-Developers create these new experiences by integrating components from different services for data storage, authentication and navigation, among others.
-To do, however, developers must share sensitive user information with third parties in ways that may compromise the privacy and security of users.
-This project is developing new specification languages to enable developers to express their privacy and security design intent and to check that this intent is preserved across multi-party services and component-based software.
+This project explores new specification languages to enable developers to express their privacy and security design intent and to check that this intent is preserved across multi-party services and component-based software.
 Tools that we are developing can be used to check data sharing specifications for undesirable ambiguities, inconsistencies and conflicts with privacy and security requriements.
 As a result, developers will be able to transparently consider design trade-offs by comparing third-party services and be able to more effectively design systems to preserve privacy across complex, multi-party data supply chains.

 Handling Risk and Uncertainty in Security Requirements Analysis